adamwan-nexplore/unit-testing-with-jest/README.md

 We should reduce the number of impure functions.
 We should group those together, or at least in a managed way.

 Do not dream of eliminate those entirely.
-We need to store something bu the use of impure functions.
+We need to store in our disk using of impure functions.

 ---